 If you have already made a claim and want to tell us about a change in your circumstances, including a change of address, please visit our change of circumstances advice page.

 Can I save a form?

-If you have already started your online claim and wish to save it please note the reference, you can then complete your saved application form.
-Once completed, you can see your submitted application at any time.
+If you have already started your online claim and wish to save it, please make a note of the reference, you can then complete your saved application form.
+Once completed, you can access your submitted application at any time.